elastic/DaC-Reference/docs/core_component_syncing_rules_and_data_from_vcs_to_elastic_security.md

 ### Option 1:  Push on Merge

 Automatically deploying rule changes upon merging into the main branch is a common strategy that emphasizes the deployment of only reviewed and approved modifications.
-It helps to streamline deployment and aggregate several DAC rule management commands into a unified test and release process.
+It helps to streamline deployment and aggregate several DaC rule management commands into a unified test and release process.

 **Steps:**

-1. Configure a CI/CD pipeline workflow following [GitHub actions](https://docs.github.com/en/actions) documentation in your version control system to trigger on merge events to the main branch.
-Add the DAC CLI commands to ensure rules are properly published.
+1. Configure a CI/CD pipeline workflow following [GitHub Actions](https://docs.github.com/en/actions) documentation in your version control system to trigger on merge events to the main branch.
+Add the DaC CLI commands to ensure rules are properly published.
 Here is an example to convey the concept:

 ```yaml
 # Example GitHub Action Workflow